The Disappeared (Northern Ireland): 1970s

-Eamon Molloy (21) was a man from north Belfast who was abducted by the Provisional Irish Republican Army (IRA) on 1 July 1975.
-The IRA accused Molloy of being an informant.
-His remains were recovered on 28 May 1999 at Old Faughart Cemetery, near Dundalk, County Louth, following information provided to the Independent Commission for the Location of Victims’ Remains.
+Eamon Molloy (21), from north Belfast, was abducted by the Provisional IRA on 1 July 1975, following allegations that he had acted as an informant.
+His remains were recovered on 28 May 1999 at Old Faughart Cemetery, near Dundalk, County Louth, following information provided to the ICLVR.
 He was found clutching a small cross in his hands.
-After the recovery of his body was reported in the media, a Catholic priest, Father Eugene McCoy, came forward to say he had been brought by the IRA to pray with Molloy shortly before his execution, after the young man requested a priest to hear his confession.
+After the recovery was reported in the media, a Catholic priest, Father Eugene McCoy, came forward to say that he had been brought by the IRA to pray with Molloy shortly before his execution, after the young man requested a priest to hear his confession.
 Molloy, who was bound and distraught, asked the priest to ensure that his wife and mother received two letters he had written during his captivity, and to tell his family that he was not an informer.
 He was buried on 21 July 1999 following a Requiem Mass at Sacred Heart Church in Belfast, with mourners including relatives of other Disappeared victims.

-Columba McVeigh (19) from Donaghmore, County Tyrone, disappeared on 31 October 1975, while living in Dublin, he was abducted by the Irish Republican Army (IRA).
-They suspected he had been acting as an informer for British security forces.
+Columba McVeigh (19), from Donaghmore, County Tyrone, disappeared on 31 October 1975 while living in Dublin, where he was abducted by the IRA.
+He was suspected of acting as an informer for British security forces.
 After his disappearance, McVeigh was killed and is believed to have been secretly buried in Bragan Bog, County Monaghan.
-Although six significant search operations have taken place since 1999, spanning over 26 acres, his remains have yet to be recovered.
-The latest search, which concluded in November 2023, was hindered by challenging terrain and unfavourable weather conditions.
-His sister, Dympna Kerr, remains hopeful and continues to seek any information that could lead to the discovery of his remains, allowing for a proper burial alongside their parents in Donaghmore.
-On 18 August 2025, excavation resumed at Bragan Bog, focusing on an area that had not previously been excavated.
-The operation, delayed by nesting hen harriers, continues previous excavation work and is expected to last five weeks.
+Six significant search operations have taken place since 1999, covering more than over 26 acres (10.5 ha), but his remains have yet to be recovered.
+The most recent search concluded in November 2023.
+On 18 August 2025, excavation resumed at Bragan Bog, focusing on an area not previously examined.
+His remains had still not been found as of October 2025.